-For internationals coming to Luxembourg via employment by a Luxembourg-based company, your employee contract is a good start for getting a residence permit on the basis of employment.
+For internationals coming to Luxembourg via employment by a Luxembourg-based company, your employee contract is a good start for getting a residence permit on the basis of employment (although this means that quitting your job in Luxembourg terminates your visa).
 Apply for a residence permit as early as possible, ideally as soon as you have an employer contract.
 It might take a few months to process your application; be conscious of which address receives your Luxembourg work visa.
-Your employer contract is a segway into obtaining a work visa, as long as it meets the following requirements:
+Your employer contract is a segue into obtaining a work visa, as long as it meets the following requirements under Luxembourgish labor law:

 - Your minimum wage is no less than €2,307.56 per month (as of August 2016)

 - You have a certificate for your profession (a degree in the field, for example)

 - For manual laborers: proof of two years’ experience and a certificate